ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 Backbone/mootool/jquery folks wondering why people left perfectly good tools behind?!

 With all of that said: React may be the solution to all the problems.
 I can't say.
-I haven't taken the time to really dive into it past a few toy things but I don't really want to.
+I haven't taken the time to really dive into it past a few toy things and I don't really want to.
 However, there are way smarter people in the community than myself and they seem to find React the perfect solution.
 They're way better frontenders than I am!

 React + Babel + some nice CSS libraries are probably the way to go if you're a pure frontender (or just love torture)